pixelated/website/index.md

 # Pixelated is a secure* Open Source email solution
 <sup>* We want to build a solution for the masses, not to make communication secure against all known and unknown adversaries.</sup>

-**Pixelated is in early development stage!
+**Pixelated is in early development state!
 Things may not work to their full extend, yet**

 There are a few exciting things you will be able do with Pixelated in the future: